 NFSA audio services technicians can repair, rejuvenate, clean and copy a wide range of audio material and equipment — starting from the first Australian sound recordings made on wax cylinders in the 1890s.

 More than 160,000 individual audio items (known as carriers) are held in the NFSA’s collection — varying from cylinders and lacquer discs to digital audiotapes and compact discs.

-Sound recordings can deteriorate, making content retrieval quite difficult.
-Discs and cylinders suffer damage (shown right), when played, resulting in scratches and other audible defects.
+Sound recordings can deteriorate, making content retrieval difficult.
+Discs and cylinders suffer damage when played, resulting in scratches and other audible defects.
 They also break down over time: magnetic tapes can become sticky from binder breakdown, misshapen, shrunken or brittle from deterioration of the plastic tape base.
 Problems with CDs are now only beginning to be understood.

 Producing a restored sound recording begins with the skillful repair of damage to the original sound recording (known as a carrier).
-Technical experts make an assessment of the damage, then carefully carry out repairs, often with the aid of a binocular microscope (shown left) to ensure precise matching of broken pieces.
+Technical experts make an assessment of the damage, then carefully carry out repairs, often with the aid of a binocular microscope (pictured) to ensure precise matching of broken pieces.